dakeshi/theswiftbook/chapters/optionals.md

 }
 ```

-Compared to the above solution, you don't need to use the ! suffix to access its value.
+Compared to the above solution, you don't need to use the `!` suffix to access its value within `if` block.
 It has already been safely unwrapped through `optional binding`.

 ### `guard` statement with `optional binding`